Applying to this announcement certifies that you give permission for DHS to share your application with others in DHS for similar positions.

 Visit www.cisa.gov to learn more about CISA and how you can be part of the team to Defend Today; Secure Tomorrow.

-In this position, you will serve as a Legislative Affairs Specialist responsible for supporting staff work on
+In this position, you will serve as a Deputy Chief of Staff.
+Typical work assignments include:

-Occasional travel - You may be expected to be away in travel status 1-5 nights per month.
+Occasional travel - You may be expected to travel for up to 5 nights per month for this position.

 Job family (Series)